iter8-tools/docs/docs/tutorials/integrations/kubernetes-gateway-api/canary.md

 ??? note "About the candidate version"
     In this tutorial, the candidate image is the same as the one for the primary version.
 In a real world example, it would be different.
 The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

-When the second version is deployed and ready, the Iter8 controller automatically reconfigures the routing so that requests with the header `traffic` set to `true` will be sent to the candidate.
+When the second version is deployed and ready, the Iter8 controller automatically reconfigures the routing so that requests with the header `traffic` set to `test` will be sent to the candidate.
 All other requests will be sent to the primary version.

 ### Verify routing

 You can verify the routing configuration by inspecting the `HTTPRoute` and/or by sending requests as described above.
-Those with header `traffic` set to `true` will be handled by the candidate version:
+Those with header `traffic` set to `test` will be handled by the candidate version:

 ```
 HTTP/1.1 200 OK